Large and complex financial institutions

-Large and complex financial institutions (LCFI) is a polite term for the bulge bracket banks.
-The context is that of systemic risk, a topic of particular concern to central banks, financial regulators and the Bank for International Settlements.
+Large and complex financial institutions (LCFI) are systemically important financial institutions, also referred to colloquially as bulge bracket banks, that if they failed would cause a Systemic banking crisis.
+The term is used in the context of systemic risk which concerns central banks, financial regulators and the Bank for International Settlements and has led to the term too big to fail.